peterloes/SmartAnimalTraps/README.md

 ![My image](https://github.com/peterloes/SmartAnimalTraps/blob/main/Getting_Started_Tutorial/51_overview.JPG)

-Light barrier 1 and light barrier 2 are able to open and close the shutter.
+Light barrier 1 and light barrier 2 are able to open or to close the shutter.

-Light barrier 1 and light barrier 2 are connected with logic AND.
-Both lightbarriers needs a falling edge to 0V to close the shutter.

-Light barrier 1 and light barrier 2 is forbidden to open the shutter.

-Pushbutton 1 and pushbutton 2, mounted on the top of the electronical circuit, are able to open and close the shutter.
+Pushbutton 1 and pushbutton 2, mounted on the top of the electronical circuit, are able to open or to close the shutter.

-### Current consumption needed 500mA@9V for Servomotor:
+### Current consumption:

-Electronic servomotor and electronic light barriers

-Two light barriers high level signals: 204µA@9V --- Two light barriers low level signals : 1.65mA@9V
+Standby 21.9mA@6V, clocked approx. 2.0mA@6V (after 10 minutes).
+With LEDs.

+Operate mode 303mA@6V (max.).
+With LED

 ### Components: